How To Make Homemade Laundry Powder Using Only THREE Ingredients!

 Don’t Breathe Soap Dust

 This fine powder can escape the lid of my food processor while it’s doing its thing and make a wispy airborne cloud.
-And I certainly don’t want to breathe it.
+I don’t want to breathe it.

 So to keep it all better contained I place a small towel on top of the food processor during this step to help keep the soap dust down.